 Netflix has some great Christian films currently in their streaming catalogue.
-These are uplifting and have great storylines.
+Most of these films are uplifting and have great storylines.
 In this list, you will find movies for the whole family with important and powerful messages.
 From the recreation of biblical moments to movies about overcoming fears and helping those around you.
 Finding good Christian movies is hard but you’ve certainly come to the right place.
-With an average IMDB rating of less than 6 for all the movies listed below, Spiritual movies have to be one of the most less-rated yet blockbuster movies of all the time.
 Here is the list of really good Christian faith-based movies on Netflix right now.
-Please note that these movies aren’t ranked in any manner whatsoever.
+Some of these Christian movies are good for kids too.

 26. Christian Mingle (2014)